jcbgamboa/jcbgamboa.github.io/_posts/2018-07-22-On-Linear-Regressions.md

 ![png](/public/On%20Linear%20Regressions_files/On%20Linear%20Regressions_13_1.png)

-One solution could be to simply use the absolute value of each $\epsilon$ when calculating the error value:
+One solution to this problem could be to simply use the absolute value of each
+$\epsilon$ when calculating the error value:

 $$
 \text{Error over all equations: } \\E_{L_1} = \sum_i{\mid\epsilon_i\mid} = \|\boldsymbol{\epsilon}\|_1